Alejandroq12/Alejandroq12/README.md

 🔭 I'm currently working on a React + Next.js application.

-🌱 I'm currently learning Node.js and responsive web design.
+🌱 I am currently learning Node.js, as well as responsive web design and accessibility.

 👯 I'm looking to collaborate with people who are willing to learn more every day.